Jmainguy/httpIdle/README.md

 # HTTP Idle Server

 This project is a simple Go HTTP server that demonstrates idle connection handling.
-The server responds with a "hello" message and then pauses for a configured idle time.
+The server responds with a "hello" message after it pauses for a configured idle time.

 ## Features